termux/x11-packages/README.md

 More complete information about setting up graphical environment is on the [Termux Wiki].

+**Warning:** packages for legacy Android versions (Android OS 5/6) will no longer have primary support.
+Legacy branch will continue receive updates & bugfixes but no new packages will be added (except special cases).
+Packages for Android 5/6 will not be tested.

 ## How to enable this repository

 To enable this package repository run: